-Then the change may affect

-The customer's SOC when the customer receives:

-ALTCS; or

-FTW-ALTCS and lives in a long term care medical facility.

-The customer's income eligibility or premium amount when the customer

-receives:

-• SSI-MAO;

-MSP; or

-• FTW.

-The customer's KidsCare premium amount or income eligibility when the customer

-qualifies for any of the following MA programs:

-• Adult;
+When the customer reports a change in Then the change may affect SOC-related expenses The customer's SOC when the customer receives: ALTCS; or FTW-ALTCS and lives in a long term care medical facility.
+Work-related expenses: The customer's income eligibility or premium amount when the customer Blind Work Expenses; or receives: Impairment Related Work Experiences • SSI-MAO; MSP; or • FTW.
+Adjustments to Gross Income: The customer's KidsCare premium amount or income eligibility when the customer Educator expenses; qualifies for any of the following MA programs: Certain business expenses of reservists, performing artists and fee- • Adult;